esatcesur74/ImposterGame/README.md

 5. Select a topic and start the game
 6. Each player views their role on their own device
 7. Discuss and find the imposter!

+For remote mode all the players need to be in same network in order to play.

 ## Project Structure